jrkuhn/tcg-prices/README.md

 ##  Your bot is now ready!

 TCGprices should now be running in Heroku and is ready to respond to commands in your chat!
+Configure the API requests and message formatting as you desrie (by default, it only searches the Yu-Gi-Oh! category)